littleinventor7/Somebody-Game/README.md

-It's a game a somebody moving to collect coins while moving in levels. use arrow keys to move. there are special power you will get when you need it but it will need you to sacrifice by 10 coins to use these powers click on x key.the ame isn't finished I still working in it. when you Won the will appear play again button it will dosen't work 😅.
+It's a game a somebody moving to collect coins while moving in levels. use arrow keys to move. there are special power you will get when you need it but it will need you to sacrifice by 10 coins to use these powers click on x key.the game isn't finished I still working in it.I add more levels.there is a new level has button that send signal to the gates to open